-Stone tile, such as granite, marble, slate, and limestone, is popular for finishing natural pool designs because they help blend the pool with the surrounding landscape.
+Stone tile, like granite, marble, slate, and limestone, is popular for finishing natural pool designs because they help blend the pool with the surrounding landscape.

-Stone tile will also complement pools or homes with a modern architectural style.
+Stone tile also complements pools or homes with a modern architectural style.

-Glass tile has been rising in popularity over the past few years thanks to both its resilience and mesmerizing aesthetics.
+Glass tile’s popularity has been on the rise over the past few years thanks to its resilience and mesmerizing aesthetics.

-Glass tile is impervious to moisture and non-porous, so it does not erode or stain.
-Glass tile also has the ability to manipulate and magnify light, which gives pools a bright, clear shimmer no other tile can produce.
+Glass tile is non-porous and impervious to moisture, so it doesn’t erode or stain.
+It can also manipulate and magnify light, which gives pools a bright, clear shimmer like no other.